kumpan/unikorn/content/unikorns/2020-10-01-anna-rastrom.md

 ---
 shorttitle: Anna Råström, MondayRebel
-shortdesc: "Anna Råström, Monday Rebel - Strategy, Creativity, SoMe, Content "
+shortdesc: "CEO of Monday Rebel.
+Expert on Digital Strategies, Content, Creative projects and SoMe "
 title: "Unikorn friend Anna Råström - Strategy, Creativity, SoMe, Content "
 description: Meet the CEO of Monday Rebel - Anna Råström.
 Anna sometimes do some guest blogging on the Unikorn blog